collocations.org

 The development had its immediate origins in discussions with management.

-foods of animal origin | We shouldn''t forget our animal origins.
+We shouldn't forget our animal origins.

-VERB + ORIGIN
+VERB + origin

 have, share